On product Schur triples in the integers: Introduction

-What if, instead of seeking the minimum set in $[n]$ for which any $k$-colouring contains a monochromatic Schur triple, we consider $k$-colourings in $[n]$ which minimise the number of monochromatic Schur triples?
-This was first investigated in 1996 by Graham, R\"odl and Ruci\'nski~\cite{GrahamRodlRucinski1996}, who used Goodman's result to show that there are at least $n^2/38+O(n)$ monochromatic Schur triples in any 2-colouring of $[n]$.
-In the late 1990s, Schoen~\cite{schoen1999number} and, independently, Robertson and Zeilberger~\cite{Robertson1998} improved this bound to $n^2/22+O(n)$.
-This is best possible, as the colouring $[n]=R\cup B$ given by $R=(\frac{4n}{11},\frac{10n}{11}]$ and $B = [n]\setminus R$ contains $n^2/22+O(n)$ monochromatic solutions for $a+b=c$.
-Similar results for larger values of $k$ are not know and would be of great interest.
+If, instead of seeking the minimum size that forces a subset of $[n]$ to contain a monochromatic Schur triple in any $k$-colouring, we consider $k$-colourings in $[n]$ which minimise the number of monochromatic Schur triples, we recover a problem that was first investigated in 1996 by Graham, R\"odl and Ruci\'nski~\cite{GrahamRodlRucinski1996}.
+They used Goodman's result to show that there are at least $n^2/19+O(n)$ monochromatic Schur triples in any 2-colouring of $[n]$\footnote{Note that here and in the following paragraph, by the definition of Schur triple that we follow, the result we report are shifted by a factor $2$, as the authors considered Schur triples as sets and not ordered triples.}.
+In the late 1990s, Schoen~\cite{schoen1999number} and, independently, Robertson and Zeilberger~\cite{Robertson1998} improved this bound to $n^2/11+O(n)$.
+This is best possible, as the colouring $[n]=R\cup B$ given by $R=(\frac{4n}{11},\frac{10n}{11}]$ and $B = [n]\setminus R$ contains $n^2/11+O(n)$ monochromatic solutions for $a+b=c$.
+Similar results for larger values of $k$ are not known and would be of great interest.

-In the same vein as the results of Schoen~\cite{schoen1999number} and Robertson and Zeilberger~\cite{Robertson1998}, our next theorem provides a lower bound on the number of monochromatic product Schur triples in any 2-coloring of $[2,n]$.
+In the same vein as the results of Schoen~\cite{schoen1999number} and Robertson and Zeilberger~\cite{Robertson1998}, Prendiville \cite{Prendiville} asked for the minimum number of monochromatic product Schur solutions in every 2-colouring of $[2,n]$.
+Our next theorem shows that it is at least $n^{1/3-o(1)}$.

 \begin{theorem} For every $\varepsilon>0$ there exists $n_0(\eps)\in \mathbb{N}$ such that the following holds for all $n \ge n_0(\eps)$.
 Every $2$-colouring of $[2,n]$ contains at least $n^{1/3-\varepsilon}$ monochromatic product Schur triples. \end{theorem}